pitsomashilo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The program 2-print_alphabet prints the alphabet in lowercase followed by a new line

 The program 3-print_alphabets.c prints the alphabet in lowercase, and then in uppercase, followed by a newline.

+The program 4-print_alphabt.c prints the alphabet in lowercase, except for the letters q and e, followed by a newline